How to find the best campsites

 For more about camping in the Boundary Waters Canoe Area Wilderness, see Minnesota's Boundary Waters.

-In northern Wisconsin, there are many rustic campgrounds in Chequamegon-Nicolet National Forest.
+In northern Wisconsin, there are many rustic campgrounds in Chequamegon-Nicolet National Forest, some with cabins.
 Chequamegon National Forest includes the Hayward-Cable-Mellen area, and Nicolet National Forest is in northeast Wisconsin, including the Eagle River-Lakewood area.

 The riverway includes the Namekagon River, which joins the St. Croix north of Danbury, Wis.
 It's lined with many lovely first-come, first-served campsites.